[location-weather id="5120"]

 • One-to-ones to improve general wellbeing and confidence and highlight skills

-• Positive activities, walking groups, creative activities, and access to sports.
+• Positive activities, walking groups, creative activities, and sports.

 • CVs, transferrable skills, enhancing digital skills; access to iLearn learning portal.